cyruss081115/P2P_Video_Chat_Webapp/README.md

 - Smooth and uninterrupted conversation experience is achieved.

 #### Simultaneous voice speaking
-- User can speak concurrently for a natual conversation flow
+- User can speak concurrently for a natural conversation flow

 #### Microphone control
 - Mute/ Unmute buttons are set to control the user's microphone